deyanslavkov/revius/docs/architecture.md

 ## The logic split:
 Main:
 - Parses CLI args via clap and matches on the command enum
-- Opens repository for commands requiring it
-- Dispatches to the respective commands::X::run(), passing reference to repository and specific args struct
+- Dispatches to the respective commands::X::run(), passing the respective args struct
 - Handles top-level error printing
 - NO: domain logic, DB/FS operations, command-specific output

 Commands:
+- Opens the repository object
 - Validates parsed CLI parameters
-- Expand user-supplied path lists to file lists with ignoring via FS
+- Expand user-supplied path lists (if relevant) to file lists with ignoring via FS
 - Deconstruct arguments and calls the appropriate core function(s) with the Repository object and the relevant fields
 - Translate core results into human output with cli::ui
 - Pass errors up to main with Err()
+- Handle anything that may need printing for warnings (not errors) - check itself or take the result from core, whichever is better.
 - Potentially building a "plan" of operations for the user to confirm before beginning (like in switch and any other destructive operations)
-- NO: heavy domain logic, DB operations
+- NO: heavy domain logic, DB operations, anything that can be extracted in FS or utils modules and used from there instead

 Core:
 - All domain logic:
     - High-level repository operations: init, open, add logic, commit creation, tree building, ref updating, staging logic, status check, etc. - for each subcommand, everything not covered by the commands module
-    - Cross-cutting logic like opening and config management (and merging)
+    - Cross-cutting logic like opening and config management
 - All domain models and data types:
     - Repository struct (represents repository context - root path, config, DB connection)
     - Model for each table